fabiana2611/fabiana2611.github.io/_posts/2025/2025-06-18-gh-actions-cert.md

     <li>To store secrets larger than 48 KB, you have to use encryption with GPG.
 The encrypted file is stored in the repository, and the decryption passphrase is stored as a secret on GitHub. <a href="https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#limits-for-secrets">[limits for secrets]</a></li>
     <li>Programmatically access workflow logs: needs  owner, repo, and run_id <a href="https://docs.github.com/en/rest/actions/workflow-runs?apiVersion=2022-11-28#download-workflow-run-logs">[download logs]</a></li>
     <li>Automated release prioritizes security by ensuring that only dependencies are committed to tagged release commits and builds are performed during a release. <a href="https://docs.github.com/en/actions/creating-actions/releasing-and-maintaining-actions#results">[releasing and maintaining]</a></li>
+    <li>Encrypted secrets cannot be created at the workflow level.
+Workflows are specific to individual repositories and are used to define the automation tasks and processes for that repository.
+Secrets should be defined at a higher level of scope, such as organization, environment, or repository, to ensure proper access control and security. <a href="https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions">[using secrets]</a></li>
 </ul>